Methods of payment Abuse

 docker run -p 8080:80 nginx

-Now the web server running in the container will be accessible via port 8080 of your host.
+The web server running in the container will now be accessible on port 8080 of your host.

-You can also use a range of ports by specifying multiple <host-port> pairs:<container-port>.
-For example:
+You can also use a port range by specifying multiple <host-port>:<container-port> pairs.

 docker run -p 8080-8082:80-82 nginx

-This proxies ports 80, 81 and 82 inside the container to ports 8080, 8081 and 8082 of your host, respectively.
-After launching a container with proxied ports, you will be able to access them through the specified host ports.
+This will proxy ports 80, 81, and 82 within the container to ports 8080, 8081, and 8082 of your host, respectively.
+Once you start the container with the proxied ports, you will be able to access them through the specified host ports.